j-schreiber/js-guideline-package-architecture/metadata-types/layout.md

-# Recommendation
+# Organisation

-For layouts of standard objects, prefer **unpackaged**.

-If the custom object is exclusively owned by a package, it is acceptable to **package** the layout with it.
+**UNPACKAGED** for all general layouts to standard objects and shared custom objects.

+**2GP** for layouts to specific record types or custom objects.

 # Considerations

-- Standard objects are typically used and extended in multiple packages.
-A package naturally cannot know about other fields that are introduced in down-stream dependencies or other independent packages.
+- Standard objects are typically used in multiple packages.
+One package naturally does not know about other fields that are introduced in downstream dependencies or other independent packages.
 - Sometimes, we need to provide temporary custom fields for _quick and dirty_ solutions.
 These fields need to be added to layouts as well.
 - Business often wants to re-arrange layouts for better usability.
-Minor changes in the presentation layer of our data should never require package upgrades.
+Minor changes in the presentation layer of our data should not require package upgrades.
+- Carefully consider where a custom object will be used.
+If your package introduces a custom object and will **exclusively** use it, put the layouts in the same package.
+If other downstream dependencies extend the object, place all layouts in **UNPACKAGED**.

 # Links